Alluxio/alluxio/docs/en/Getting-Started.md

 -r-x------ staff  staff 157046046 PERSISTED 01-09-2018 16:35:01:002   0% /mnt/s3/sample_tweets_150m.csv
 ```

-This shows all the files under the root of the Alluxio file system from all of the mounted storage
+This shows all the files across all of the mounted storage
 systems.
 The `/LICENSE` file is from the local file system whereas the files under `/mnt/s3/` are
-from S3.
+in S3.

 ## [Bonus] Accelerating Data Access with Alluxio

 Since Alluxio leverages memory to store data, it can accelerate access to data.
 Check the status
-of a file previously mounted from S3 in Alluxio.
+of a file previously mounted from S3 into Alluxio:

 ```bash
 $ ./bin/alluxio fs ls /mnt/s3/sample_tweets_150m.csv